 Neonatal Intensive Care

 The arrival of your baby is a joyful and exciting time – one of your family's most important life events.
 When a newborn baby needs special care, it can be an emotional and challenging time for new parents.
-At DeTar Hospital North, our Level III neonatal intensive care unit (NICU) team offers specialized services for newborns in need of additional care, close to home.
+At DeTar Hospital North, the Level III neonatal intensive care unit (NICU) team offers specialized services for newborns in need of additional care, close to home.

 DeTar Hospital North’s nine-bed NICU provides access to equipment and resources in an environment that supports and strengthens your baby's delicate immune system.
 The NICU offers an optimal environment for maintaining a baby's proper body temperature, as well as delivering nourishment to help build little muscles and strengthen vital organs in those first few days after birth.

 Babies come to the NICU for many reasons: they can be premature, very small, born with a condition that requires special attention or monitoring or have experienced difficulties during delivery.
 Sometimes your baby needs a little more time to mature before he or she is ready to go home.
-Our NICU provides the extra level of support and care your baby needs.
+The NICU provides the extra level of support and care your baby needs.

-Our specially trained neonatal care professionals utilize advanced technology, and our NICU is staffed 24 hours a day by highly-specialized neonatal nurses and doctors who are focused on the needs of newborns and their parents.
+Specially trained neonatal care professionals utilize advanced technology, and the NICU is staffed 24 hours a day by highly-specialized neonatal nurses and doctors who are focused on the needs of newborns and their parents.
 All DeTar NICU nurses have completed the Small Baby Care Specialist Program – an advanced education initiative on caring for infants with extremely low birth weight – and S.T.A.B.L.E. training on stabilizing a neonate; four team members have obtained national certification in the care of these fragile babies.
 We also offer critical congenital heart defect screenings prior to every NICU discharge.

 As part of our commitment to provide these special babies with the care they need, neonatologists with Onsite Neonatal Partners provide 24/7 in-house neonatology coverage to DeTar NICU patients.